We are pleased to report that Generation Investment Management’s Group Tax Strategy for 2022 remains fundamentally

 - Are aligned with the intended policy objectives of the government that introduced the incentives;

-Specifically, we do not believe it is contrary to our Core Values or tax strategy if our investment funds are not themselves subject to taxation, because it is our reasonable expectation that the underlying investors in such funds will be subject to taxation (or will be exempt because, for example, they are pension funds).
+Specifically, we do not believe it is contrary to our values or Group Tax Strategy if our investment funds are not themselves subject to taxation, because it is our reasonable expectation that the underlying investors in such funds will be subject to taxation (or will be exempt because, for example, they are pension funds).
 Pooled investment exists to allow investors access to diversification and reduced cost.
 The insertion of a further level of taxation within the fund generally places investors in a worse tax position as compared to direct investment.
 We fully support the efforts of the international community to ensure appropriate reporting of income and gains arising from such funds and, therefore, we adhere to all applicable international reporting standards including the OECD’s Common Reporting Standard (“CRS”) and the United States Foreign Account Tax Compliance Act (“FATCA”).

 Tax compliance and relationship with HMRC and overseas tax authorities